jaalto/project--emacs-epackage-template/README.rst

   *tinylisp.el* from
   `Tiny Tools`_ and functions ``M-x`` ``tinylisp-find-function-list`` and ``tinylisp-find-variable-list`` to check files.
+* Does code contain ``global-set-key`` commands?
+That's a BIG NO-NO.
+  Don't package any such software.
+Contact upstream and suggest him to move all setup code to a separate functions like *\*-install-default-key-bindings*.
+* Are there ``;;;###autoload`` stanzas?
+These must be above suitable interactive functions and variables that help genrating autoload definitions.
+If not, consider adding and sending path to maintainer.
 * When was the code last touched?
 Years ago?
 In that case consider labeling package **unmaintained** while it also may be labeled **stable** in *epackage/info::Status*.